csxmt123/zhouwt612.github.io/_posts/2019-05-18-Speech enhancement algothrim.md

 ## Foreword

 I chose a course about speech signal processing this semester.
-So i read some paper on speech enhancement (SE).
+So I read some paper on speech enhancement (SE).

 The following list shows the algorithms commonly used in SE and the databases.